thomasfredericks/MicroOsc/README.md

 # MicroOsc

-MicroOsc is a simple and lightweight [Open Sound Control](http://opensoundcontrol.org/) (OSC) library for the Arduino frameworks that supports Arduino, Teensy, esp8266 and ESP32 platforms.
+- MicroOsc is a simple and lightweight [Open Sound Control](http://opensoundcontrol.org/) (OSC) library for the Arduino frameworks that supports Arduino platforms.

-MicroOsc provides a unified API to work over Serial (SLIP) and over UDP (Ethernet or Wifi).
+- MicroOsc provides a unified API to work over Serial (SLIP) and over UDP (Ethernet or Wifi).

-It does not hold on to state and error checking is minimal.
+- MicroOsc does not hold on to state.
+Error checking is minimal.

-Examples are provided for Arduino and a few applications (Pure Data, Max, Node JS).

-MicroOsc was inspired by [TinyOSC](https://github.com/mhroth/TinyOSC) by Martin Roth.
+- MicroOsc was inspired by [TinyOSC](https://github.com/mhroth/TinyOSC) by Martin Roth.

 ## Supported Features
 MicroOsc currently supports: